13-14 Sept – Student Conference

 In 2021 the ELA’s conferences, sponsored by Juta, took place online, via Zoom, between 13 and 18 September.
 Conference sessions were spread over the conference days to avoid Zoom fatigue and accommodate presenters in different time zones.

-A booklet of abstracts of the papers presented at the conferences is available for download here.
+Check out our booklet of abstracts of the papers presented at the conferences:

 ELA Zoom virtual backgrounds, tips on how to use Zoom, and ELA PowerPoint templates created for conference presentations are available here.